BellowingMeadows/BellowingMeadows/testing.md

 * The user journey must be intuitive.
 * Each user must reach their end destination within three clicks.

-### *1. As someone who has never heard of Little Paradise before, I would like to listen to the band's music to help me decided if I should keep tabs on them.*
+### *1. As someone who has never heard of Little Paradise before, I would like to listen to the band's music to help me decide if I should keep tabs on them.*

 * On the main navigation menu of every page, the first clickable link is that of the dedicated music page - where all available music is available to listen to. **Two clicks, one on the navigation link and one for the subsequent soundcloud playlist or YouTube video depending on preference.**
-* If someone misses or disregards the main navigation menu, the very first piece interactive content after the main hero image is a *call to action* box that directs straight to the music page. **Two clicks.**
+* If someone misses or disregards the main navigation menu, the very first piece of interactive content after the main hero image is a *call to action* box that directs straight to the music page. **Two clicks.**
 * If the user decides to scroll further on the home page without clicking on either the navigation links or the *call to action* boxes, a YouTube video appears of the band's latest single followed by a further *call to action* box that again directs to the main music page. **One click.**

 ### *2. As an existing fan who has already heard the band’s music before, I would like to know about any upcoming tour dates so that I can consider watching them live.*